cjailin/Experimental_PANN_learning/README.md

-# Physics-Augmented Neural Networks for 3D Unsupervised Mechanics
+# Physics-Augmented Neural Networks for 3D Unsupervised Learning

 This repository contains code and data for developing and using Physics-Augmented Neural Networks (PANN) aimed at modeling isotropic material behavior under deformation.
 It integrates TensorFlow neural network models with finite element analysis (FEA) and experimental deformation data.